toddaustin07/lantrigger/README.md

 ***06/2022 UPDATE:  V2 of this driver is now available, which adds the ability to choose the device icon.***

+***11/2022 UPDATE:  An alternate version of this driver is now available for testing that incorporates up to 19 triggers in one single device.
+It is currently available on my [test channel](https://bestow-regional.api.smartthings.com/invite/Q1jP7BqnNNlL) and is called **LAN Trigger Multi V1.0** .

 ## Pre-requisites

 This driver requires that a forwarding bridge server is running on the LAN.
 This bridge server can be obtained from this repository:  https://github.com/toddaustin07/edgebridge